gengxiankun/ssh-am/README.md

 ## example

 ### Used as a shortcut command
-`pppp -sn'localmysql' -e'mysql -uroot -p' -p'root'`
+`chaoswarrior -sn'localmysql' -e'mysql -uroot -p' -p'root'`

-`pppp localmysql`
+`chaoswarrior localmysql`

 ### Used as a password manager
-`pppp -sn'githubcom' -e'open https://github.com/gengxiankun' -u'ge2x3k2@gmail' -p'xxxxxxxx'`
+`chaoswarrior -sn'githubcom' -e'open https://github.com/gengxiankun' -u'ge2x3k2@gmail' -p'xxxxxxxx'`

-`pppp githubcom`
+`chaoswarrior githubcom`

 ### Used as a line even if the code is pulled
-`pppp -sn'codepull' -e"ssh root@2222.222.22.22 cd /codepath/code/;git pull"`
+`chaoswarrior -sn'codepull' -e"ssh root@2222.222.22.22 cd /codepath/code/;git pull"`

-`pppp codepull`
+`chaoswarrior codepull`

 ### There are more welcome to add ….